Feature Focus

 This will take you to the editor, where you can customize the form.

-3. Customize your signup form
+3. Customize your email sign up form

 Select items on the form, such as text, to edit and change their appearance.